ovh/docs/pages/cloud/private-cloud/interface-secure/guide.en-ca.md

 section: 'OVH services and options'
 ---

-**Last updated 31st January 2019**
+**Last updated 29th June 2020**

 ## Objective

-Through the secure interface, you can validate sensitive operations (such as changing passwords, adding a user, etc.) performed by users or third-parties on your Private Cloud PCI-DSS.
+Through the secure interface, you can validate sensitive operations (such as changing passwords, adding a user, etc.) performed by users or third-parties on your Private Cloud Healthcare (HDS) or PCI DSS.

 **Find out how to use the secure interface to validate sensitive operations.**

 ## Requirements

-- an infrastructure with the **advanced security** option, which allows validation (this is included in the [PCI-DSS](https://www.ovh.co.uk/private-cloud/payment-infrastructure/){.external} plan)
+- an infrastructure with the [**advanced security** option](https://www.ovhcloud.com/en-gb/enterprise/products/hosted-private-cloud/safety-compliance/sddc/), which allows validation (this is included in the [PCI DSS plan](https://www.ovhcloud.com/en-gb/enterprise/solutions/certified-cloud-solutions/financial-data-hosting-pci-dss/) and the [healthcare solution](https://www.ovhcloud.com/en-gb/enterprise/products/hosted-private-cloud/safety-compliance/hds/))
-- access to the secure interface of the Private Cloud concerned, e.g.: `https://pcc-xxx-xxx-xxx-xxx.ovh.com/secure/` (be careful not to forget the final "/" of the address)
+- access to the secure interface of the Private Cloud concerned, i.e. `https://pcc-xxx-xxx-xxx-xxx.ovh.com/secure/` (be careful not to forget the final "/" of the address)

 ## Instructions

 The validation of "sensitive" operations from the secure interface is only possible for users with the **token validator** permission.
 The admin already has this privilege, since it is required to activate the **advanced security** option.
-Note that it is also possible to grant this permission to other users via the OVH Control Panel.
-Refer to our [Introduction to the OVH Private Cloud Control Panel](https://docs.ovh.com/gb/en/private-cloud/control-panel-ovh-private-cloud/) documentation, if necessary.
+Note that it is also possible to grant this permission to other users via the OVHcloud Control Panel.
+Refer to our [Introduction to the OVHcloud Private Cloud Control Panel](../control-panel-ovh-private-cloud/) documentation, if necessary.

 From the secure interface, you can perform three operations.
 Please refer to the relevant section of this guide, depending on how you wish to proceed: